 It was kind of unexpected.

-I never thought it is about content.
-Now, the content marketing is a thing.
+I never thought it was about content.
+Now, content marketing is a thing.
 Everybody heard about it.
 Back then, it wasn’t.

 I also understood that people don’t search for an architect.
 They are looking for valuable information.
-They’re wanting to solve a problem.
+They want to solve a problem.
 Or a set of problems.
 If you are helping them, they are going to reward you with their trust.

 The content has to be good information, excellent information if possible.
 On the other hand, they want to know basic facts.
 You aren’t supposed to write about architecture, Philosophy, or Rocket science.
 They have pragmatic problems.

-All persons who want to start an investment project, are interested, or they should be interested in:
+All persons who want to start an investment project, are interested, or should be interested in:

 Back in time, I started with one article, about affordable (cheap) houses.
 Excellent results!
 Many new clients.
-Important newspapers and televisions interviewed me.
+Important newspapers and television interviewed me.

 The next step was to sign in with the wave of new prospective clients.
 This was a bump.
 A big one.

 The answer was, once again, marketing.
-First I split my fees in three packs: Budget, Advantage, and Elite.
+First, I split my fees into Budget, Advantage, and Elite.
 9 out of 10 times, clients have chosen the Advantage Pack.
-The good thing is they are eager to know what are the differences between the three price options.
+The good thing is they are eager to know the differences between the three price options.

-Another bump was to overcome the sale resistance.
+Another bump was to overcome the sales resistance.
 All clients, even if they have no objections anymore, they still are reticent to sign.
-It’s quite unusual for many to sign a contract for a few thousands, or a few tens of thousands Euros.
+It’s quite unusual for many to sign a contract for a few thousand, or a few tens of thousands of Euros.

 But nobody’s reluctant to pay a small amount for a few sketches that are the base for the real contract.

-Even that I didn’t know, I was fine tuning one of the 4 Ps of the marketing for architects, or the famous marketing mix: the Price.
+Even though I didn’t know, I was fine-tuning one of the 4 Ps of marketing for architects, or the famous marketing mix: the Price.

 Read more about the marketing mix, here: https://www.marketing-for-architects.com/the-4-ps-of-marketing-for-architects/

-The content marketing wasn’t invented yesterday.
-It isn’t even an Internet era thing.
+Content marketing wasn’t invented yesterday.
+It isn’t even an Internet-era thing.
 I already wrote about Louis Gibson, and his books: the Convenient Houses and Beautiful Houses.
 He published them at the end of the 19th Century.
 Great books!
 They are in the Public Domain, free to download.
 Please read my article first, here.

-Having good knowledge about marketing, it’s a must for all living architect.
+Having good knowledge of marketing, it’s a must for all living architects.
 It’s not only the difference between having enough projects or not, but in how you will interact with your clients.

 For a long time, at least in the USA, architects weren’t allowed to advertise themselves.
 I am not talking about advertising.
 It’s a common mistake we are making.